DemoJS/demojs.github.com/_includes/compos.md

 ## General rules

  * The production must not have been released previously.
+ * The production must enter in one of the compos (1k, 8k, 64k or demo) described below
+ * The production must be either JS or FUCK-JS (choose your side) (more infos below)
+ * Remote entries are allowed!
  * You should only submit your own work.
 In particular, copyrighted material is strictly forbidden.
- * Remote entries are allowed!
  * You CAN start working on your production NOW.
 The production does NOT need to be made 100% at the party place.
  * Deadline is saturday 2014-10-11 @ 7PM CEST
  * Winners will be determined by voting from all visitors.